Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/backend-webapp/DBS-backend/README.md

 This README also explains the project usage.

 ### Introduction
-This is the service broker of the banking app to redirect incoming requests to the respective microservice.
+This is the reverse proxy of the banking app to redirect incoming requests to the respective microservice.
 Built using Ruby On Rails.

 ### Prerequisites
 * Ensure you have ruby installed.
 This project uses ruby version 3.2.2 . run `ruby -v` in your terminal to check